welldsagl/figs-drools-knowledge/README.md

 ## Code organization

-Project contains both java and drl code.
+The project contains both Java and Drools specific (DRL and GDST) code.

-Java code contains the definition of data types and the business logic that converts the incoming key-value generic configuration map into these known data types.
-It also contains some utility methods used by drools code.
+The Java code contains beans representing the inputs and outputs to the knowledge.
+More specifically, it includes `Configuration` beans that map the input component configuration and several beans for the materials and cables output from running the rules.

 Drools code contains the definition of all the rules that match the incoming configuration to a list of materials and cables.